mft3000/routerGen/README.md

+### changelogs

+add XR and NX-OS support!!!

+## Introduction

-how many times did you studied a topic and then you said... 'hey... let's try it on a lab!!' ? and how many times (especially for the difficult topics that require a lot of devices), once you finished to set up the lab you forgot what to do? what can we do to solve this problem?
+how many times did you study a topic and then you said... 'hey... let's try it on a lab!!' ? and how many times (especially for the difficult topics that require a lot of devices), once you finished to set up the lab you forgot what to do? what can we do to solve this problem?